alekseinagamoto/immigration-demographics-ssot/README.md

 The data model for our single-source-of-truth datawarehouse looks as follows:

 <img src="erd_data_model.png" alt="Conceptual model" width="600" height="400" />

+#### Data Model Validation
+You can observe validation of the datamodel in the ```Capstone Project ETL.ipynb``` notebook where sample queries have been provided to answers some questions that the data model can solve for.

 ## ETL Pipeline